-Mandela Rhodes Foundation Scholarship South Africa 2021 – 2022
+Mandela Rhodes Foundation Scholarship South Africa 2024 – 2025

 ABOUT THE COMPANY – THE MANDELA RHODES FOUNDATION

-Mandela Rhodes Foundation Scholarship South Africa | The Mandela Rhodes Foundation was founded in 2002 with the goal of developing the leadership capacity in Africa, by way of its programmes, as well as aiming to become the African leader in its intent.
+Mandela Rhodes Foundation Scholarship South Africa | The Mandela Rhodes Foundation was founded in 2002 with the goal of developing leadership capacity in Africa, by way of its programmes, as well as aiming to become an African leader in its intent.
 The foundations rely on 4 major principles – Education, Entrepreneurship, Leadership and Reconciliation

 ABOUT THE BURSARY PROGRAMME

 The Mandela Rhodes Foundation is inviting students to apply for their scholarship award, for the 2024 academic year.

 Scholarships will be awarded for Postgraduate studies (Honours and Masters’s degrees) in ANY field.
 The scholarship is open to students from all African countries, to study at selected institutions in South Africa.

 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the Mandela Rhodes Foundation Scholarship.